fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 to properly debug it.

 Many other build systems were intended to simplify configuration files, make builds reproducible and improve performance of the builds.
+Also, different build systems tend to solve different problems faced by their developer.

+OK, but still, why Gradle was chosen for building Android apps?

+To answer this, let's look at the previous build system that was used for Android before Android Studio and Gradle arrival - Ant.